 Rosenmontag (Rose Monday) takes places the following Monday and is a loud wake-up for those with a hangover from the weekend.
 Marching bands, dancers, and floats strut down the streets, with performers tossing out kamelle (sweets) and tulips to the boisterous crowds.
 In a show of pointed humor, floats often depict caricatures of politicians and famous German personalities.
 There are rallying cries of "Kölle Alaaf" from the crowds in Cologne.

-Veilchendienstag (Violet Tuesday or Shrove Tuesday) is a bit quieter.
-The main event is the ceremonial burning of the Nubbel (life-size straw figure).
+Veilchendienstag (Shrove Tuesday) is a bit quieter.
+The main event is the ceremonial burning of the nubbel (life-size straw figure).

 Aschermittwoch (Ash Wednesday) marks the end of a near-week of partying for Carnival.
 The actually pious go to church where they receive an ash cross to wear throughout the day.
 A traditional fish dinner is the start of healthier living for the coming season.